viridia/klendathu-v1/DesignNotes.md

 * I think we're going to need tests for the graphql stuff, and the tests will probably need a real db.
 * Flesh out issue details
-* Delete labels
-* Figure out how to do refetch on project creation / deletion
 * Edit existing issue (with permissions for various fields).
 * Should be able to comment on a bug without going to edit page.
 * Show issue change log